 - Identify what is unique about them and share with them

-These are beginning steps to building a better relationship with your child or teenager.
-For more information on our parenting services click here.
-If you have any questions or would like more information on the topics discussed or want to know what are the next steps, send an email to email@example.com or give us a call at: 713-364-8645.
+These are the beginning steps to building a better relationship with your child or teenager.
+For more information about one of our parenting therapy clinicians, click here.
+If you have any questions or would like more information on the topics discussed or want to know what are the next steps, visit BPC’s website, send an email to firstname.lastname@example.org, or give us a call at: 713-364-8645.